-This is why ELArb European-Latinamerican Arbitration Association has founded the ELArb Arbitration Center which offers a platform for efficient solutions to international legal disputes.
+ELArb European-Latinamerican Arbitration Center - a platform for the efficient solutions of international legal disputes.

-As early as 1916, merchants and businessmen from Hamburg joined with business people from other parts of Germany and Latin America to form the LAV in order to exchange experiences, discuss different views and promote their common interests in a better way.
+This is why, as early as 1916, merchants and businessmen from Hamburg joined with business people from other parts of Europe, Latin America and the Caribbean to form the LAV in order to exchange experiences, discuss different views and promote their common interests in a better way.
 The LAV is a non-profit organization located in Hamburg.
-The LAV supports companies from all sectors in establishing and developing business activities in Latin America and the Caribbean.
+It supports companies from all sectors in establishing and developing business activities.

-The ELArb Arbitration Center and the ELArb Arbitration Rules are open to parties world-wide, a connection with Europe and/or Latin America is not required.
-The parties are free to determine the place of arbitration.
+While the ELArb Arbitration Center and the ELArb Arbitration Rules focus on disputes, which relate to Latin American – European trade relationships, they are open to parties world-wide; a connection of the specific dispute with Europe and/or Latin America is not required.
+The parties are free to choose the arbitrators and to determine the place of arbitration.